Bachelor of Fine Arts

 The Bachelor of Fine Arts in Studio Art sculpture program provides students with a high-quality, comprehensive education in the three-dimensional arts.
 The undergraduate program begins by giving each student a broad base introduction to the many possibilities of sculpture.
 Intermediate courses provide specific instruction in process and technique as well as development of individual aesthetic direction.
 Advanced courses focus on developing personal style and the creation of a body of work.
 Read more about sculpture.

-NEW Bachelor of Art (BA)
+Bachelor of Art & Design (BA)

-The new Bachelor of Art (BA) is a more general art degree.
+The Bachelor of Art (BA) is a more general art and design degree.
 With the BA, you do not select a concentration, but rather you take a custom mix of art and design classes that integrate your interests across any area(s) within the School, and beyond.
 This degree is 30-40% studio based, and requires that students also pursue an “approved course of study” after the second year.
 This is planned with an advisor to assure a meaningful and relevant set of classes.
 This could also be a minor outside of the School of Art, or a double major.

 There are numerous free electives built into this degree in order for you to earn the minor and/or double major.
 Students can truly tailor this degree to their different interests.